simpleshue/misc/docs/running/trainables.md

 1. Plyometrics - running economy
 1. Hill run - can be considered as a combination of HIIT (uphill) and Strength training (downhill, focusing on eccentric load)

-### A word on Tempo

-Tempo refers to continuous running at a relatively high speed (e.g., Lactate threshold speed) for a considerable long distance (longer than intervals).
-It sits between long run and interval runs, which puts stress in multiple trainable factors.

-There is a lot of debate on effectiveness of tempo training.
-For professionals, extended tempo training means to sacrifice scarce resources (time, stress quote the body can take and recover from), which may lead to less-ideal performance improvement.
-On the other hand, polarized training approach is often preferred, where long run and HIIT are used as the main training types.
-The argument for polarized training is:

-1. Long run at easy pace allow for fast recovery, while specifically targeted on training for endurance (e.g., higher volume).
-1. HIIT also specifically targets running economy, and puts less stress on the body.
-It also allows the athletes to training more at the higher intensity.

-For beginners though, tempo still offers training benefit.
-But it may also increase the risk of injuery.
-To make an analogy, tempo training is like those complex weight-lifting workout, which engages many muscle groups.
-While you can archieve many things at once, none of the muscles groups receives strong stimulus.
-While the weight increases, some weak-link may be put on too much stress, leading to injury.
-While some more specific exercise can be better controlled to avoid injury.

 ## References